Ch. 5 · Driving Method

 Explanation

-Chapter 5, Section 4, 2(2) of the Rules of the Road states that when a driver is fatigued, it takes longer to recognize and judge danger, causing the braking distance to become longer.
+Chapter 5, Section 4, 2(2) of the Rules of the Road states that when a driver is fatigued, it takes longer to recognize and judge danger, so the reaction distance (free-running distance — the distance the vehicle travels before the brakes take effect) becomes longer.
 Fatigue delays reaction time, which in turn increases the overall stopping distance.

 See the glossary for definitions of key terms.